whardier/Kubo/README.md

 KuboFS
 ======

-Star based block distribution system with a single point of failure.
+Star based block distribution system with a single point of failure (soon no point of failure).
 Fun for some, not for all.

 KuboFS partitions large files into small blocks and attempts to distribute them to a central repository.

-Should be used for backups or with GFS2.
+Should be used for backups or with GFS2/OCFS2 and a DLM.

 Writes are not complete until they have been uploaded to a central repository via a ZMQ Dealer socket and processed.